 Still, a lot of the work was on my knees, and this is where I discovered a problem for in this position I began to huff and puff.
 I completed the work about the second week of December but the breathing problem bothered me.
 I began searching for answers, and the only one I came up with of pointed to my heart.

 My heart has always skipped a beat and my cardiologist and I have tracked it for decades without any problems.
 Early in January 2016 I visited him (he’s also my internist), and he ran all the usual tests and everything came up negative.

 How?
 Why?
 Something was going on. … Finally he had me blow into a breathalyzer.
 I failed—twice.
 He prescribed an inhaler and pills to control blood pressure, which he felt would climb (my blood pressure had always been good, but soon it would become a challenge).

-The following morning my cardiologist’s nurse cleaned the wound as well as possible.
+The following morning my doctor’s office the nurse cleaned the wound as well as possible.
 She told me that I’d need staples.
-After checking me over my cardiologist asked if I was dizzy, felt faint, or had passed out before I fell.
+After checking me over the doctor asked if I was dizzy, felt faint, or had passed out before I fell.
 I told him no, that I was wide awake when I hit.
 He confirmed the nurse’s view, I walked across the driveway that separated the medical building from Providence Tarzana Medical Center, and checked into the ER. … The wound required six staples.